Search

 Building one-off SMS campaigns in Klaviyo is quite easy.
 We were able to build a one-off message, pick a list or segment, choose when it should go out, and complete the setup with minimal hassle.

-We liked that Klaviyo made personalization easy.
 We were able to use customer data in the text, and the segment tools gave us a cleaner way to target the campaign rather than sending a flat blast.
 That lines up with Klaviyo’s focus on advanced segmentation for targeted messages.

 For bigger sends, throughput became something to watch.
-Branded sender IDs, toll-free numbers, and long codes send at 10-25 messages per second.
-Also, Klaviyo SMS recommends using short codes once campaigns reach 30,000+ messages.
+Branded sender IDs, toll-free numbers, and long codes send at 10–25 messages per second.
+Also, Klaviyo SMS recommends using short codes once campaigns reach 30,000+ recipients.

 So the default setup is fine for smaller sends, but not ideal if speed at scale is the goal.